hamada-g/blue-lab/docs/wazuh-installation.md

 ### Notes
 - This Phase 1 baseline does not include the Wazuh dashboard or indexer.
-- The current deployment is sufficient for manager service validation, agent enrollment, and monitored endpoint development.
+- The current deployment is sufficient for manager service validation, agent enrollment, telemetry verification, and monitored endpoint development.

 ### Repository Setup
 - Imported the Wazuh GPG signing key